 It’s this sort of solution Timo spends a lot of time thinking about.
 “Maybe not all the notifications I’ve received this morning are important.
 Maybe only those two really matter right now, and maybe some kind of machine intelligence is shielding me more proactively by looking at who the most important people are at this moment, what’s the most important content right now, what are my priorities overall, today.
 Maybe there’s a layer of prioritization in between that Dropbox could provide.”

-In this vision, instead of having all these tools fight for your attention, they can come and go gracefully, when you need them or when they’re relevant.
+In this vision, instead of having all these tools fight for your attention, they can come and go gracefully, when you need them or when they’re relevant, whether it be to support a task today, or help set longer term goals.
 “We can use machine learning in order to predict what users might need, and surface that at the top,” says Andrea.
 Several of these solutions are still a ways off—at least in the grand vision expressed by Timo and Andrea.
 But a few steps could come much sooner.

 Here, context will be huge.
 This doesn’t mean only using one tool or app, but it likely means bringing those tools together into the same space.
 “Creating one space where this collaboration happens makes the act of deciding a little easier,” said Andrea.
 “You don’t have this heavy overhead of ‘What’s going on?’ and ‘Where’s all this information?’ because now everything has context.”